 The first section of the privacy checkup is to do with your posts on Facebook.

-You want to change anything that says "public" to "friends" or "only me".
-You can also create a smaller group of friends who you know are definitely safe - like your immediate family.
-It's often a good idea to only share posts with this smaller group.
+The best thing to do is change anything that says “public” to “friends” or “only me”.
+You can also create a smaller group of friends who you know are definitely safe – like your immediate family.
+It’s often a good idea to only share posts with this smaller group

 The last section of the privacy checkup is probably the most important of all, your profile.